influxdata/flux/docs/SPEC.md

 Additional requirements:
 *  Only one of `keyColumns` or `fn` may be used in a single call.
 *  All columns indicated must be of the same type.
+*  Each input table must have all of the columns listed by the `keyColumns` parameter.

 ```
 from(bucket: "telegraf/autogen")